Substance Use Disorder Counselor

 SW 2715 – Introduction to Dynamics of Addiction

-The course examines current research regarding substance use disorders; the interplay between research and practice; the biological, sociological and psychological factors related to the development of substance use disorders; and the assessment and intervention process in substance use disorder counseling.
+This course examines current research regarding substance use disorders; the interplay between research and practice; the biological, sociological, and psychological factors related to the development of substance use disorders; and the assessment and intervention process in substance use disorder counseling.
+Accepted by the UofU and SLCC Substance Use Disorder Treatment Training Certificate Programs.

 SW 2910 – Intro. to Professional Development for Substance Use Disorder Counseling